 The anticipated outcome is that the dispensary will provide all health services and medicines for residents as well as a source of water for sanitation, hydration and hygiene.
 The beneficiaries will be all men, women and children in the village.
 This project will start in January, 2016, and be completed in April, 2016.

-The second phase beginning in late February, 2016, will include construction of both the dispensary and well simultaneously.
+The second phase beginning in late February 2016, will include the construction of both the dispensary and well simultaneously.
 The well is located nearby to the clinic with water pipes connecting the two.

 the clinic on a daily basis.

 All items were priced according to experts in their fields such as the carpenters, masons and plumbers.
 The experts contacted the stores where the items will be bought and then met with the project committee members to write down all specific items and prices.
 Community members will volunteer to transport all materials from the buses, trucks or stores in Mtae village to Mtii.

 The main items covered by Water Charity funding are doors, windows, ceiling boards, paint, rods, wires and cement.
 The community has contributed the price of construction workers to build the dispensary, all volunteers who will help transport materials and with construction, bags of sand and piles of stones; some travel expenses, as well as pipes to connect to the well.
 Eventually, the community will also contribute porcelain sinks and soap for the dispensary.

 The project committee intends to oversee and monitor the construction and implementation of the dispensary and well and cover any maintenance fees of the well with funds from the village government.
 They will ensure the sustainability of the dispensary and well after the volunteer leaves by meeting monthly to discuss progress or issues.